Nets won't play Irving until he meets vaccine requirement - NewsBreak

 Irving wasn't even eligible to practice with the Nets in New York until Friday, when the city told the team that its training facility was considered a private venue.

-Irving then joined the team at an outdoor practice Saturday and worked out with the Nets on Sunday, but didn't play in Brooklyn's exhibition game at Philadelphia on Monday.
+Irving then joined the team at an outdoor practice Saturday and worked out with the team Sunday, but didn't play in Brooklyn's exhibition game at Philadelphia on Monday.

 Coach Steve Nash had said that the Nets knew they were going to be missing Irving for some games.
 For now, at least, it will be all of them.